The LGBTQ traveler loves to travel

 Latvia’s coast is on The Baltic Sea and borders Estonia and Lithuania.
 Latvia prides itself on “green tourism” and hosts many natural and manmade wonders.
 It started warming up to the LGBTQ traveler in 1992 when it broke from the Soviet Union.
 While same-sex marriage is still illegal, the country does prohibit discrimination against queer people.

 Belize is another Central American country on the Caribbean Ocean.
 It has amazing marine and coral life, especially where we traveled, in San Pedro, which makes it great for snorkeling and scuba diving.
 It includes hundreds of small islands called “cayes.”
 Though Belize is accepting of gay people, it’s a conservative country and frowns on all public displays of affection – gay, straight or otherwise.
+Here are some of our favorite travel apps and sites to help you find these places.

 4. Stay with a gay